read-0nly/Rust-coop-survival/README.md

 Using/enjoying a plugin of mine and you'd like to toss a dollar my way?
 Here's the [ko-fi](https://ko-fi.com/therustbard)

-# Project is back on but progress is slow
+# Project is back on - I NEED TESTERS.
+Message me or file an issue if interested with some way to contact you and we'll sort it out

 # Outdated video explaining the concept: